Cassxbt/Roma-trans-bot/README.md

 ### For Users (No Setup Required!)

 **Discord:**
-1. Join the Discord server
+1. Add bot to your server using the button above
 2. Type: `!translate hello to Spanish French German`
 3. Get instant translations!

 **Telegram:**
-1. Search for the bot on Telegram
+1. Search for @Transent_bot on Telegram
 2. Type: `/start` to begin
 3. Type: `/translate hello to Spanish French German`